tejaswivinnakota/Advanced-Lane-Lines/writeup.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-To warp the obtained lane area back onto the road.
 Using warp_original function and left_fitx and right_fitx obtained after fitting the lines with a polynomial of the binary image, I projected those lines onto the undistorted image

 ![alt text][warp_back]